Chris Liddell: Affiliations

 In 2017, Liddell and his brother, John, donated $1 million to Mount Albert Grammar primarily to fund teacher and pupil scholarships.
 Later that year, Liddell donated $450,000 to Auckland University to fund a postgraduate scholarship to Worcester College, Oxford.

 In 2021, Liddell joined the Blavatnik School of Government on a Transformational Leadership Fellowship.
-In 2022, Karthik Ramanna and Liddell raised philanthropic funding to help drive further carbon accounting pilots of the E-liability accounting method, resulting in the creation of the E-liability Institute, where Liddell serves as Chairman.
+In 2022, Karthik Ramanna and Liddell raised philanthropic funding to help drive further carbon accounting pilots of the E-liability accounting method, resulting in the creation of the E-liability Institute, where Liddell serves as chairman.
+Additionally, Liddell is a visiting research fellow at Green Templeton College, Oxford.
+Liddell is also a Practitioner Senior Fellow at Miller Center of Public Affairs.